Haunting folk song "Shenandoah" rooted in Virginia, West Virginia

 Yet, the name Shenandoah appears on many pre-Revolutionary maps and documents.
 Most regional histories claim the word derives from the Algonquin or Iroquoian languages and has an unclear meaning.
 The most prevalent version—first proposed by Joseph Doddridge in A History of the Valley of Virginia (1850) and repeated in the 20th century in several writings of historian John W. Wayland—is that it is a Native American word that means “Daughter of the Stars.”
 This is the meaning heard most often by those who are native to or have lived extensively in its valley.

 West Virginians might notice a similarity here with the name of the state’s great western river, the "Kanawha."
 Both words end with the similar-sounding suffix "-wha."
-Both are also derived from an aboriginal word of unclear meaning.
+Both are also derived from an aboriginal word with an unclear meaning.
 Both also have their geographical origins among the highest elevations in the Appalachian Mountains.
 They flow northward until they reach the significant rivers into which they empty—the Ohio and Potomac.

 Origin of the Shenandoah folk song